kquist/DoubleML-Python/ML2Estimator_documentation.md

 				-"Nelder-Mead"
 				-"Powell"

-		solver_options: dict, optional (default=None).
+		- solver_options: dict, optional.
 Options for the scipy.optimize.minimize method chosen in the solver method.
-To view the options specific to the selected solver, look at the 'options' section [here](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.minimize.html)
+			If solver='SLSQP' then solver_options will default to {"maxiter": 1000, "ftol":1E-5}.
+If the solver is "Nelder-Mead" or "Powell" then solver_options will default to None.
+Click [here](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.minimize.html) to view what the method-specific options are.

 		low_val: float, optional.
 The lowest penalty parameter value considered in cross-validation. (default=1E-3)